lmco/mcf/doc/appendix-A:-system-administration.md

 MBEE supports modular authentication strategies.
 These strategies are defined in the authentication modules in `/app/auth`.
 Which authentication strategy is used is defined in the config file.
 The `auth` section contains a field called `strategy`.
-This `auth.strategy` section should be set to the module you which to use.
+This `auth.strategy` section should be set to the module you wish to use.

 These authentication modules have well defined interfaces that can be